-The Athenian Women: A Novel by Alessandro Barbero, Anthony Shugaar (Translated by)
+The Athenian Women by Alessandro Barbero & translated by Anthony Shugaar

 The Athenian Women presents a powerful vision of class struggle, the subjugation of women under a patriarchal system, and the courage needed to change the course of history.